bbanting/budgettool/README.md

 - route_command function is getting a bit beefy
 - Should validator return exception instead of None?
 Raised if required
 - catch parseusererror in route command?
+- Make arg order matter and allow flexibility through branching?
+  - square brackets around validators to indicate order doesnt matter
+  - branches are created dynamically; command does not work if no branches work
+  - make Or and And classes